Most Housing Executive or housing association tenants can request to transfer or exchange their property for alternative social housing.

 - your proposed new property is too small or too large for your household

-- your current property has been adapted or is part of a sheltered scheme and the new tenant has no need for this type of accommodation
+- it is part of a sheltered scheme and the new tenant has no need for this type of accommodation

 - your home is subject to a court order for possession

-- you have carried out improvements/alterations without consent
+- you have carried out improvements or alterations without consent

 Arranging an exchange

 You can also register to swap online at HomeSwapper.co.uk.
-This is free for our tenants and for most housing association tenants in Northern Ireland.
+This is free for our tenants in Northern Ireland.
+It is also available to most housing association tenants at no charge.

 We will then:

-- approve the request unless there is good reason not to
+approve the request unless there is good reason not to

-Where we approve the exchange both tenants must sign a form to complete the tenancy assignment.
+If we approve the exchange both tenants must sign a form to complete theexchange.
+We call this “tenancy assignment”.

-You may also wish to check how this affects your Right to Buy your new home in the future, before you make your decision.
+You should check how this affects your right to buy your new home in the future, before you make your decision.